DevHedronYT/GameDev/Python-Game-Dev/Noveen/README.md

 ## About the Game:
 Ok, so you are on another planet, your job, bust all the ghosts, but with changing ancient weapons of course.
-The game is a platformer made using Pygame and Python. it was made for many game jams, the official game page can be found here: https://devhedronyt.itch.io/noveen
+The game is a platformer made using Pygame and Python.

 ## Downloading the Game:
 Download the .zip file. unzip it and extract all the items and then get the requirements and run the game